mailpile/python-passcrow/docs/FAQ.md

 **Note:** *this answer is aspirational, work is in progress*

-Passcrow.org publishes a directory of public Passcrow servers, both in human-readable and machine-readable form.
+[Passcrow.org](https://passcrow.org/) publishes a directory of public Passcrow servers, both in human-readable and machine-readable form.

 Passcrow.org will also take care of periodically testing the public servers to verify they are functioning correctly, and publishing the results of these tests so users can be informed if a server goes offline.

-## What happens if the Passcrow Server goes offline?
+## What happens if a Passcrow Server goes offline?

 When a Passcrow Server goes offline temporarily, it's no big deal.